Kirumachi/asvs-compliance-starter-kit/README.md

-#  ASVS Organizational Framework
+# ASVS Compliance Starter Kit

-This repository contains the official [Your Organization's Name] fork of the **OWASP Application Security Verification Standard (ASVS) 5.0**.
-Its purpose is to provide a centralized, version-controlled source of truth for security requirements, policies, and implementation guidance to empower our engineering teams to build secure products by design.
+Welcome!
+This repository provides a set of adaptable templates and documentation based on the **OWASP Application Security Verification Standard (ASVS) 5.0**.
+Our goal is to offer a practical framework that helps engineering teams of all sizes embed security into their development process from the start.

-This framework is a key enabler of our "shift-left" security strategy, ensuring that security is considered at every stage of the Software Development Lifecycle (SDLC).
+This is a public, open-source project, free for anyone to use and adapt.
+We welcome contributions to help make it a valuable resource for the entire community.
+By using this kit, teams can effectively "shift-left," ensuring security is considered at every stage of the Software Development Lifecycle (SDLC) and empowering them to build secure products by design.

 ---